CorrinaKelf/PowerBI/README.md

 Unicode for images and icons which can be used & formatted as text within reports.

 #### [uxwing](https://uxwing.com/)
-Ffree icons that can be used for commerical projects wihhout attribution.
+Free icons that can be used for commerical projects wihhout attribution.

 ## Learning